 - Lunch provided with dietary restriction substitutes available with advanced notice

 - We provide rubber boots, rain poncho (if needed) & Personal Flotation Device (life vest)

 - We require all guests to sign a release of liability on all of our tours.

 - Bring warm clothes & layers, extra socks, a hat & gloves.
 (These are more important in August & September, but nice to have in June & July with Alaska's unpredictable weather)

 Duration: 9 hours.
 Tour times below are approximate:

 - 9:45 AM Glacier Discovery Train departs Anchorage

 - 11:30 AM Disembark Glacier Discovery Train at Portage 1st Stop

 - 1:00 PM Catered sack lunch provided, return to Portage Station & original train seats.

 - 1:25 PM Train departs Portage 2nd Stop for Spencer Glacier whistle stop

 - 1:55 PM Train arrives Spencer Glacier whistle stop

 - 5 - 5:15 PM Return via train

-- 5:30 PM Anchorage & Girdwood guests board motorcoach bus for quicker transportation back to original boarding location.
+- 5:30 PM Anchorage & Girdwood guests board motorcoach bus for quicker transportation back to the original boarding location.